Arkanosis/rssht/docs/index.rst

 rssht is not yet packaged, but the latest version is available for download `on Github <https://raw.githubusercontent.com/Arkanosis/rssht/master/rssht>`_.

-If you plan to use the optional SSH over HTTP feature, you'll also need to install `httptunnel <https://www.gnu.org/software/httptunnel/httptunnel.html>`_ on both the local host *and* the client host.
+If you plan to use the optional SSH over HTTP feature, you will also need to install `httptunnel <https://www.gnu.org/software/httptunnel/httptunnel.html>`_ on both the local host *and* the client host.

 On Debian-based systems, use the following on the local host: